mmoreram/BaseBundle/README.md

 > because the bundle is using features on both versions.
 If you're not using
 > them yet, I encourage you to do it.

+## About dependencies

+This bundle has multiple dependencies, but, and because the bundle is not providing any extra feature, but a set of *helpers* on top of existing projects and parts of the Symfony environment, and because all these features belong to very different parts of this environment, we've removed all these dependencies.
+We think that these dependencies should be already resolved before loading this bundle, so by default, the package is properly isolated.

+Make sure that these dependencies are installed, or install them in your project.

+## About the content

 This bundle aims to be the base for all bundles in your Symfony project.
 Know about these three big blocks.